YorkXingZeyu/MCG-denoising-project/README.md

 * Each row represents a single MCG signal of length 1280.

 > ⚠️ **Note:** The dataset files are currently not publicly available.
-> To run this project with your own data, please prepare your MCG signals and save them in the same format and file names as shown above.
+> To run this project with your own data, please prepare your signals and save them in the same format and file names as shown above.

 ---